danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

 Appendix: Layer 1 Tree Grammar
 ------------------------------

-The following is a nearly complete tree grammar for Samizdat Layer 1, written in Samizdat Layer 1, with commentary calling out the parts that are needed specifically for Layer 1.
+The following is the complete tree grammar for Samizdat Layer 1, written in Samizdat Layer 1, with commentary calling out the parts that are needed specifically for Layer 1 as well as how Layer 2 hooks in.
 Anything left unmarked is also needed for Layer 0.
-In addition, places where higher layers add or vary rules are noted in comments.

 A program is parsed by matching the `program` rule, which yields a `closure` node.
 For simple error handling, the rule `programOrError`